FreshRSS/FreshRSS/Docker/README.md

 ```

 ### Complete installation
-Browse to your server https://freshrss.example.net/ to complete the installation via FreshRSS Web interface,
+Browse to your server https://freshrss.example.net/ to complete the installation via the FreshRSS Web interface,
 or use the command line described below.